dragonman164/Mini-Projects/README.md

 3. Convert Colored Images 🖌️ to Gray Scale Images using opencv library and analyze the results for different number of files.
 Also, develop a command line solution <a href="https://github.com/dragonman164/Minor-Projects/tree/master/Convert%20Color%20to%20GrayScale">Click Here to view </a>

+4. Convert Colored Videos 📹 to Gray Scale and analyze the results for different number of files.
+Also, develop a command line solution. <a href="https://github.com/dragonman164/Minor-Projects/tree/master/Convert%20Video%20to%20Gray%20Scale">Click Here to view </a>

 more to be added soon ....

 <br>